microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

 - **Azure Monitor:** Costs for Azure Monitor are based on the volume of data ingested.
 Monitor and optimize the data ingested to manage associated expenses effectively.

-- **Azure bastion:** Billing for Azure Bastion is determined by the volume of data transferred.
+- **Azure Bastion:** Billing for Azure Bastion is determined by the volume of data transferred.
 Monitor and control data transfer to regulate costs.

 - **Azure DNS:** Charges for Azure DNS depend on the number of DNS zones hosted and the quantity of DNS queries received.
 Manage DNS resources efficiently to control costs.